arnob-bro/ki-pos-software/renderer/src/utils/README_PERMISSIONS.md

 - Frontend permission checks are for UX only
 - Always validate permissions on the backend
 - Never trust client-side permission data for sensitive operations
+- The userStore automatically persists data using Zustand's persist middleware
 - Consider implementing permission refresh mechanisms for long sessions

+## Migration from localStorage

+If you were previously using localStorage for permissions, the migration is automatic:

+1. **Old approach**: `localStorage.getItem('userPermissions')`
+2. **New approach**: `useUserStore().permissions` or `getUserPermissions()`

+The userStore automatically handles persistence, so you don't need to manually manage localStorage anymore.